255BITS/diffusion-evolver/README.md

 - `-output_path`: Directory to save the results (default: "evolve_output").
 - `-eval_file`: Text file containing prompts for evaluation (default: "evals.txt").
 - `-eval_samples`: Number of samples to evaluate between candidates (default: 3).
+- `-vlm`: The VLM to use, claude(default) or llava
+- `-append_prompt`: Adds to the end of eval prompts
+- `-negative_prompt`: Negative prompt in diffusion sampling
+- `-guidance_scale`: Guidance scale for diffusion sampling
+- `-diffusion_steps`: Number of iterations to diffuse with the candidate during eval

 ## Documentation